Notice: This page requires JavaScript to function properly.

 5. Polymorphism Overview

-Access modifiers in inheritance are crucial in C++ object-oriented programming.
-They dictate how members (attributes and methods) of a base class can be accessed by a derived class.
-Understanding these modifiers is essential for effective class design and for maintaining encapsulation and integrity of the data.
+Access modifiers play a crucial role in object-oriented programming, especially in inheritance.
+They determine how the members (attributes and methods) of a base class can be accessed by derived classes.
+Understanding these modifiers is essential for designing effective classes and maintaining data encapsulation and integrity.

 Access Types of Inheritance